 - Do not assume you understand the lived experience of women;

 - Do not assume that a women’s mentoring or confidence building program is the answer (it is not);

 - Do not give this job to woman as a ‘pet project’ on top of her day job;

 - Do not assume that your organisations professional women’s group will ‘sort it out’;

 - Do not assume that your organisations overall performance is not being affected by a lack of gender balance, at all levels.

-The journey to a gender equal organisation is an ongoing one, arguably with no end.
+The journey to workplace gender equality is an ongoing one.
 Organisational leaders begin this journey in many different ways, and that’s OK.
-The important thing is to begin.
-To move from conversation, to action!
+The important thing is to begin to move workplace gender equality from conversation to action!

 If you are ready to move your workplace culture to one where every human can reach their full potential, then contact me, because I can help!